awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/deploy/monte_carlo_pi.md

 ```

 This should create a `monte-carlo-pi-service.yml` file that defines a **Service** and a **Deployment**.
-The configuration instruct the cluster to deploy 2 replicas of a pod with a single container, that sets up [Resource request and limits](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-requests-and-limits-of-pod-and-container) to a fixed value 1vCPU and 512Mi of RAM.
+The configuration instructs the cluster to deploy two replicas of a pod with a single container, that sets up [Resource request and limits](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-requests-and-limits-of-pod-and-container) to a fixed value 1vCPU and 512Mi of RAM.
 You can read more about the differences between Resource requests and limits [here](https://docs.aws.amazon.com/eks/latest/userguide/platform-versions.html).

 The deployment does not include any toleration or affinities.
 If deployed as is, it will be scheduled to the on-demand nodes that we created during the cluster creation phase!